 Do not send your supporting documents.
 Keep them in case we ask to see them later.
-You will need to keep:
+You will need to keep all of the following documents:

-- a letter from a medical practitioner that certifies that the person has celiac disease and needs a gluten-free diet; - receipts for each gluten-free food product that is claimed; and - a summary of each food product that was bought during the 12-month period for which the expenses are being claimed (see example below).
+- a letter from a medical practitioner that certifies that the person has celiac disease and needs a gluten-free diet - receipts for each gluten-free food product that is claimed - a summary of each food product that was bought during the 12-month period for which the expenses are being claimed (see the example below)